 It could be good for finding wasteful subscriptions.
 It allows you to set up budget goals, cut unnecessary spending and also offers savings advice.

-A paid budget app (annual option it’s only £9.99) that synchronizes all your accounts, cards, and pensions, making it easier to have an overall picture of your spending.
-Clean design, simple to set up and easy to use.
+A paid budget app that synchronizes all your accounts, cards, and pensions, making it easier to have an overall picture of your spending.
+Clean design, simple to set up, and easy to use.

 Formerly TransferWise, Wise is better for saving money when travelling abroad.
 It allows you to convert your home money to other currencies with a fraction of the fees charged in traditional banks.
 It also offers a debit Mastercard, and over 9 million customers trust it.